 2 Sanapiro St., 0114 Tbilisi, Georgia

 Tel: +995 322 406 276

 64b Chavchavadze Avenue, 0179 Tbilisi, Georgia

 Tel: +995-32-236 43 64

-This website content has been produced with the assistance of the European Union.
-Its contents are the sole responsibility of the Polish Financial Supervision Authority (UKNF) and do not necessarily reflect the views of the European Union.
+The content published on this website is the sole responsibility of the Polish Financial Supervision Authority (UKNF) and it may not necessarily reflect the views of the European Union.